 The preservation area includes approximately 7.7 million square feet of space in 101 buildings centered between six major subway lines and many cultural destinations.
 The Garment Center’s prime location makes it desirable to new development, which has been a major factor in shrinking the Garment Center to the 1.1 million square feet that exist today.

 Save the Garment Center was started in 2007 as a grassroots campaign by factory owners Samanta Cortes, Anthony Lilore, Paul Cavazza and Larry Geffner.
 This campaign was in response to City Hall’s plans to lift the 1987 zoning laws that had protected the leases of the Garment Center fashion tenants for the past 23 years.
-Save the Garment Center’s initial goal was to keep the manufacturers and suppliers in New York’s Garment Center from being pushed out of the district, or having to shut down all together.
-In 2009 Save the Garment Center became a 501c6 trade association.
+Save the Garment Center’s initial goal was to keep the manufacturers and suppliers in New York’s Garment Center from being pushed out of the district, or having to shut down altogether.
+In 2009 Save the Garment Center became a 501(c)6 non-profit trade association.

 In 1960, 95% of clothing sold in the U.S. was manufactured in the Garment Center, now that number has decreased to approximately 3%.
 Despite this drastic decline, there are still 846 fashion companies headquartered in New York City, which is more than London, Paris, and Milan combined.
 New York City is the fashion capital of the world, and the Garment Center continues to make that possible.

 The existence of the Garment Center continues to be threatened by new development and production outsourcing.
-These pressures have resulted in the loss of thousands of manufacturing jobs and cripples New York City’s ability to serve as the epicenter of research and development for fashion.
-As an organization we seek to reverse this trend by supporting and advocating on behalf of this culturally and economically important ecosystem of factories, suppliers, and designers to ensure its survival.
+These pressures have resulted in the loss of thousands of manufacturing jobs and the crippling of New York City’s ability to serve as the epicenter of research and development for fashion.
+As an organization, we seek to reverse this trend by supporting and advocating on behalf of this culturally and economically important ecosystem of factories, suppliers, and designers to ensure its survival.